 Amazon

-This drum kit is our premium pick for apartment drummers.
+This drum kit could be considered a premium pick for apartment drummers.
 This is the latest version and newest generation of Roland’s TD27KV drum kit.
-It’s pretty expensive with an MSRP of about $3,500 on release.
+It’s pretty expensive at around $3,500.
 If you’ve got the budget for it, it’s well worth it.
+Keep in mind if you go with this kit that you need provide your own hi-hat stand, snare stand and bass drum pedal.
+Even though this kit is always pictured with those things, they are not included.

 This kit features some of Roland premium level drum pads all the way around.
-All drum pads have mesh heads to keep tapping sounds to a minimum.
+All drum pads have mesh heads.
 The cymbals include Roland’s digital ride pad and two of their new thin crash pads.
 The hi-hat is Roland’s digital VH-14D pad which is very high-resolution and satisfying to play.
 While this kit has premium pads up top, they include a compact kick tower pad rather than a larger kick drum style pad.
-With the smaller rack design and compact kick tower, we feel this is a very good premium level kit that will still not take up a ton of space in an apartment.
+With the smaller rack design and compact kick tower, this is a very good premium level kit that will still not take up a ton of space in an apartment.
 It’s easy to move around or out of the way if needed.

 In terms of play, this kit will have a feel much closer to an acoustic drum kit and practicing on this kit might translate better to later playing on an acoustic kit.